by Alina Livneva

 There is a specific order of abstract artists as the number shows.
 Here are our abstract art stars or top 10

 best abstract artists from 1895 till present.
 Here, we explore these key figures, paying particular attention to their unique styles, differing approaches, and enduring contributions to abstract art.
+Best abstract paintings of all time.
 1. Pablo Picasso

 Pablo Picasso (modern abstract artists)